A. J. Finn: The Woman in the Window

 Mallory wrote The Woman in the Window, his first novel, while living in New York and told The Guardian it took him exactly a year to write.

-The novel debuted in January 2018 at number one on the New York Times bestseller list.The Woman in the Window follows the life of Dr. Anna Fox, who suffers from agoraphobia and lives a reclusive life at her large home in New York City, where she one day witnesses a murder at the house across a park from hers.
-Janet Maslin in The New York Times said, "A book that's as devious as this novel will delight anyone who's been disappointed too often" and that it holds up "pretty well, but there are problems" with writing that "is serviceable, sometimes bordering on strange."
+The novel debuted in January 2018 at number one on the New York Times bestseller list.The Woman in the Window follows the life of Dr. Anna Fox, who has agoraphobia and lives a reclusive life at her large home in New York City, where she one day witnesses a murder at the house across a park from hers.
+Janet Maslin in The New York Times said, "A book that's as devious as this novel will delight anyone who's been disappointed too often" and that it holds up "pretty well, but there are problems" with writing that "is serviceable, sometimes bordering on strange".
 The novel was subsequently adapted into a feature film directed by Joe Wright with a screenplay by Tracy Letts.
-The film was originally set for a theatrical release on May 15, 2020, but due to the COVID-19 pandemic was sold to Netflix, which began streaming it on May 14, 2021.
+The film was originally set for a theatrical release on May 15, 2020.
+However, due to the COVID-19 pandemic the film was sold to Netflix, which began streaming it on May 14, 2021.